J-RPM/ESP_WeatherClock_NTP/README.md

 Version **v1.14** introduces major improvements in memory usage, weather forecasting, and solar event calculations.

-Version **v1.15**
-1 - It initially displays the date and time, waiting until it synchronizes with the NTP server.
-2 - Management and organization are improved by displaying data on the OLED display.
+Version **v1.15** it initially displays the date and time, waiting until it synchronizes with the NTP server.
+Management and organization are improved by displaying data on the OLED display.

 ---